JosephusPaye/stash/README.md

 ### Types

-The following types are used in the API:
+The following additional types are used in the API:

 <details>
 <summary>View types</summary>